Finishxx/mwsat-solver-fine-tuning/readme.md

 > Made as a homework to FIT CTU's combinatorial optimization class.
 Scored 27/30 points.

-The goal of this project is to fine-tune a [MWSAT](https://en.wikipedia.org/wiki/Maximum_satisfiability_problem), which uses simulated annealing as an advanced heuristic.
+The goal of this project is to fine-tune a [MWSAT](https://en.wikipedia.org/wiki/Maximum_satisfiability_problem) solver, which uses simulated annealing as an advanced heuristic.
+Feel free to see [kop-du2.pdf](kop-du2.pdf) document for additional information (czech only).

 ## Tech stack
 - Scala, with the help of scala-cli and libraries MainArgs, OS-Lib and nspl